 Strawberry pretzel salad is one of the first desserts that I became totally obsessed with.

 My great aunt and my grandma would take turns bringing this to any family get together that occurred during the spring or summer, and it often made an appearance at Easter.
-I love the combination of salty pretzels, sweetened cream cheese and fresh strawberries… if you’ve never had the dessert before, it can sound (and look) a little strange, but after one bite, you’ll be totally hooked.
+I love the combination of salty pretzels, sweetened cream cheese, and fresh strawberries… if you’ve never had the dessert before, it can sound (and look) a little strange, but after one bite, you’ll be totally hooked.

-Strawberry Pretzel Salad is a nostalgic, classic potluck recipe.
 More dessert than salad, this recipe comes from a category of desserts called “dessert salads”.
 Other recipes in this category include Grandma’s Ambrosia Salad, Watergate Salad, and Strawberry Delight.

-These sweet salads are made from layers and mixes of Jell-Os, whipped toppings, fresh fruit, and on occasion vegetables and mayonnaise.
+These sweet salads are made from layers and mixes of Jello, whipped toppings, fresh fruit, and on occasion vegetables and mayonnaise.
 Nobody really knows why these layered desserts were dubbed “salad” but they have become known as the go-to recipes for summer gatherings, potlucks, and BBQs.

 Why We LOVE This Recipe